 /* Theme Name: TwentyTwenty Child Theme Template: twentytwenty Version: 1.0.0 */

 - Add parent and child theme stylesheet files if required.
 Today’s modern themes include the required parent theme stylesheets automatically and you don’t have to worry about it.
 But, If you have an old or poorly coded parent theme, you will have to include its main stylesheet in the site.

 - You can overwrite any template file of the parent theme by adding the same one in the child theme.
 But please remember that you can not overwrite the functions.php file but add your custom functions in your child theme’s functions.php file.

 - You can use the following functions to reference child or parent theme directories and stylesheet.

-For further reference, you can always visit WordPress Codex and reply here in the comment section with your questions, if any.
+For further reference, you can visit WordPress Codex.
+You can also reply here in the comment section with your questions if any.